rowcased/rowcased.github.io/alternate_page.md

 <hr>
 ### 3. Creator

-All 8,000 kata are member construbutions.
+All 8,000 kata are member contributions.
 Once a member has created a kata, they submit it to the beta process, where coders try solving the problem, and either make comments, or create tags under questions, suggestions, issues.
 The kata author is expected to address all feedback and correct all faults with the kata.
 If the kata is solved enough times and has an approval rating of at least 80%, a power-user (moderator) can review, edit, and then finally approve the kata for regular use on the website.
-It is a considerble challenge to come up with an idea that has not already been covered.
-Many publications wallow in the beta stage, sometimes for years, and can eventually be depricated.
+It is a considerable challenge to come up with an idea that has not already been covered.
+Many publications wallow in the beta stage, sometimes for years, and can eventually be deprecated.

 All three of my original kata taken up by some other coder and translated into a new language.